kaveh808/kons-9/README.md

 - Turn on Notifications so you are aware of the Discussions postings.
 - Read the Introductions thread in Discussions.
 - Post your own introduction on the thread.
+- Expect an invitation to join the team.

 ## How To Run kons-9